Image by MIMOHE

-- Canker disease can be identified by the sudden wilting of branches along with gray colored blotches.
+- Canker disease can be identified by the sudden wilting of branches along with gray-colored blotches.
 The infected bark usually splits open, giving way to pinkish cankers.
 Branch tips may also die back.
-Once infected, prune and destroy cankerous branches, cutting several inches below affected area.
+Once infected, prune and destroy cankerous branches, cutting several inches (5 to 15 cm.) below the affected area.
 Planting camellias in well-drained soil usually helps prevent canker.
 Spraying with fungicide may also help.

 - Camellia yellow mottle leaf virus causes irregular yellow patterns or mottling on camellia leaves.
 Leaves may eventually turn completely yellow.
 There is no cure for camellia yellow mottle; therefore, prevention is important.
 As this virus is transmitted through infected stock, make sure camellia plants are obtained only through healthy plants.

 Other problems affecting camellia plants include pests and physiological disorders such as scale, camellia brown leaf, and bud drop.

 - Scale bugs are the most serious pest that attacks camellia plants.
 These tiny insects attach to the undersides of leaves, which may be cottony in nature.
 Plants may become yellow, have fewer blooms, drop leaves, and even die.
 Handpicking can alleviate small infestations; however, the use of horticultural oil is often recommended to smother scale and their eggs.